Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 #### `docker --device`

 host device support (`docker run --device`) is not supported.
-This could be mapped to the quite similar QEMU `-device` option to enact device passthrough, but the QEMU option requires precise knowledge of which sort of device is being mapped, and that information is not necessarily easily available from the docker `--device` command.
+This could be mapped to the quite similar QEMU `-device` option to enact device passthrough if that particular device is supported by VFIO, but the QEMU option requires precise knowledge of which sort of device is being mapped, and that information is not necessarily easily available from the docker `--device` command.

 #### `docker -v /dev/...`